DeepCodeAI/cli/README.md

 Commands:
-  analyze  Analyzes your code using Deepcode AI engine. config   Store configuration values in a file. login    Initiate a new login protocal.
+  analyze  Analyzes your code using Deepcode AI engine. config   Store configuration values in a file. login    Initiate a new login protocol.
 ```